-To be exceptional stewards, we must recognize that our parks and recreation areas have a threshold capacity.
+To be great stewards, we must recognize that our parks and recreation areas have a threshold capacity.
 Our natural resources cannot support an unlimited number of people at any given time-they have limits.
 It is important that IDPR understand and manage to these limits.

-Task 10:
+Task 9: Identify areas within our parks and managed sites that need resource restoration.

-By January 2024, identify areas within our parks and managed sites that need resource restoration.
 Prioritize restoration efforts and include them in the FY 2026 budget.